ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## substring(s, offset, length), mid(s, offset, length), substr(s, offset, length) {#substring}

 Returns a substring starting with the byte from the ‘offset’ index that is ‘length’ bytes long.
 Character indexing starts from one (as in standard SQL).
-The ‘offset’ and ‘length’ arguments must be constants.

 ## substringUTF8(s, offset, length) {#substringutf8}